Frequently Asked Questions (FAQs)

 We use several different venues.
 Some are tented camps, others are luxury lodges, and there is a range of options in between.
 There may or may not be WIFI.
 It’s best not to expect it and be pleasantly surprised when you find it.
 The most common cellular services in our area are Vodacom, MTN, and CellC, but, again, it’s not always available.

 Even our most rustic tented camp has comfortable beds with good mattresses (not sleeping pads or cots).
-You should expect to have a roommate to share your tent, with a view of the Greater Kruger savanna.
+You should expect to have a roommate to share your tent, with a view of the bushveld.

-We have a small fire to gather around almost every night for a cold drink and sharing stories – African campfires are the best!
+We have a small campfire to gather around almost every night for a cold drink and sharing stories – African campfires are the best, as is the star-filled sky!

 What is the food like?

-Your day usually starts early, before sunrise with a light meal of fresh fruit and white or brown toast.
-Coffee and tea are always available, as are water and flavored “cool-aid” type drinks.
-Around 10:30, after a morning game drive, walk, or other activity, a hearty brunch is provided for you, usually consisting of green salad, a main dish, and a side dish.
+Your day usually starts early, before sunrise with a light meal of rusks, cookies, or fruit.
+Coffee and tea are always available.
+Around 10:30, after a morning game drive, walk, or other activity, a hearty brunch is provided for you, usually something like a green salad, a main dish, and a side dish.
 For example, a dish of traditional South African farmer’s sausage, called “boerewors,” might be served with baked beans and green salad.
 Snacks are freely available all day, usually: fresh fruit, cookies, toasted or untoasted white or brown bread with butter, or with peanut butter and jelly.
 A wholesome dinner is served following the afternoon activities; around 7 pm.
 Dinner also usually includes a fresh green salad, a main dish, and one or two side dishes.
-One example of dinner is “seswaa” a local Motswana dish of slow cooked, salted-beef , so tender that it falls apart.
+One example of dinner is “seswaa” a local Motswana dish of slow cooked, salted-beef, so tender that it falls apart.
 Seswaa is served over “pap,” a sticky corn-meal dish resembling mashed potatoes in appearance, a vegetable such as grilled butternut squash, and a tossed-green salad.
-Once a week we try to provide a traditional South African “braai” or bar-b-que of chicken, steak, boerewors, or wild venison bought from the local butchery, along with hearty side dishes and salad.
+At least once a week we try to provide a traditional South African “braai” or bar-b-que of chicken, steak, boerewors, or wild venison bought from the local butchery, along with hearty side dishes.

-Alcoholic beverages are one of the few items not included in the program costs.
+Alcoholic beverages are one of the few items not included the cost of any of our programs.
 It is your individual and group decision whether or not to have alcoholic beverages (some of our groups agree on a ‘dry” program) but we expect individuals to act responsibly – you are in the bush and there are dangerous animals.

 Do you cater for vegetarians or other people with special diets?